 - Your employer issues you a Form W-2 (or equivalent)

 - You are scheduled to work at least 20 hours per week

-Please Note: If you are expected to be employed for less than five consecutive months, but actually work for five or more consecutive months, your participation in the Clergy Pension Plan will be mandatory retroactive to your date of hire.
+Please note: If you are expected to be employed for less than five consecutive months, but actually work for five or more consecutive months, your participation in the Clergy Pension Plan will be mandatory retroactive to your date of hire.
 Please see When Enrollment Begins (and Ends) for additional details.
 Please report any changes to your employment status to our Client Services group.

 If you are a member of a religious order, you cannot participate in the Clergy Pension Plan unless and until your order elects to participate and has all of its eligible clergy members enrolled in the Clergy Pension Plan.
 In addition, your order must agree to pay Assessments on behalf of all eligible clergy members.
 Assessments are based on each member’s Total Assessable Compensation.
 Please see Cost of Coverage for details on Assessments.

-Two-Clergy Families: If both you and your spouse are ordained, each of you will participate in the Clergy Pension Plan independently and will receive benefits based on your own service to the Church.
+If both you and your spouse are ordained, each of you will participate in the Clergy Pension Plan.